gschmutz/nosql-workshop/01-environment/Lightsail.md

 First you have to install Putty (available at <http://www.chiark.greenend.org.uk/~sgtatham/putty/>).
 We will use Putty to extract the private key as well as for creating the SSH Tunnel.

-**1. Download the SSH Key of the Lightroom instance and Extract Private Key**
+**1. Download the SSH Key of the Lightsail instance and Extract Private Key**

-In order to connect to the lightsail instance, a copy of the private SSH key.
+In order to connect to the Lightsail instance, a copy of the private SSH key.
 You can use the key pair that Lightsail creates.
 Download the key from the AWS console by choosing **Account** on the top navigation bar and again choose **Account** from the drop-down menu.
 Navigate to the **SSH Keys** tab.

 ![Alt Image Text](./images/ssh-keys-download.png "Lightsail Homepage")